-Increased Costs for the HealthCare Industry
+Continuing Inflation in the HealthCare Industry

-Although the rising cost of healthcare was a known challenge prior to the COVID-19 pandemic, the pandemic further intensified escalating operating costs within the healthcare industry, particularly with respect to labor costs.
-These current trends in the healthcare industry, along with current U.S. inflation rate, are a strong indicator that operational expenditures will continue to grow in the next several years.
+Although the rising cost of healthcare was a known challenge prior to the COVID-19 pandemic, the pandemic further intensified escalating operating costs within the healthcare industry, particularly with respect to labor costs and pharmaceuticals.
+Even post-pandemic, the healthcare industry is under persistent pressure from rising wages that are compounded by continuing workforce shortages.
+These trends in the healthcare industry, along with the current U.S. inflation rate, are a strong indicator that operational expenditures will continue to grow in the next several years.